Read our top tips for baby proofing your home to make it safer.

 Squeezy Sensory Nightlight

 A magical night light to accompany baby in the land of dreams!
 Squeezy uses Air Sensor technology to switch on and off as well as adjust the brightness.
 Made from very soft silicone, the compact design is safe for little hands.
-It has over 200 hours of battery life and a built-in 30 minute timer.In Stock
+It has over 200 hours of battery life and a built-in 30 minute timer.Out of stock

 Deco Pop Extendable Safety Gate, Pressure Fit or Screws (63.5 - 106 cm)

-Pressure fit or screw-mounted Suitable for gaps between 63 and 106 cm 2 types of opening: swing gate (when wall-mounted) or removable barrier (pressure fit) Ergonomic handle No need for an additional extension No rail at floor level, avoids falls Compliant with standard EN 1930:2012Product available with different options
+Pressure fit or screw-mounted Suitable for gaps between 63 and 106 cm 2 types of opening: swing gate (when wall-mounted) or removable barrier (pressure fit) Ergonomic handle No need for an additional extension No rail at floor level, avoids falls Compliant with standard EN 1930:2012In Stock